DataDog/temporal-worker-controller/README.md

 ## Contributing

-This project is in very early stages and is not yet soliciting external contributions.
+This project is in very early stages; as such external code contributions are not yet being solicited.

+Bug reports and feature requests are welcome!
+Please [file an issue](https://github.com/jlegrone/worker-controller/issues/new).

-Please reach out to `@jlegrone` on the [Temporal Slack](https://t.mp/slack) if you have questions, suggestions, or are interested in contributing.
+You may also reach out to `@jlegrone` on the [Temporal Slack](https://t.mp/slack) if you have questions, suggestions, or are interested in making other contributions.